doge-malone/journey/README.md

 # Journey

 Journey is a Waves-native quests platform built to onboard the next billion users into crypto through the Waves blockchain.
-This project was built for the Waves Hyperbuild Hackathon.
+This project was built for the Waves Global Hackathon 2022.

 - Check out the [Live Deployment](https://tryjourney.page)
 - Check out the [Walkthrough Demo](https://vimeo.com/811025318)